Jonika3000/Articles-CMS/README.md

 * PHP >= 8.1
 * Composer
-* MySQL or any supported database
+* PostgreSQL or any supported database

 ## Technology Stack